CVidalG/workshop-TUMO2022/README.md

 ## Week 2: Semantic classification of Documents and pictures

-**Goal**: Introduction to multi-classes problems with Mask-RCNN and different use cases, with heritage and street views materials.
+**Goal**: Introduction to multi-class problems with Mask-RCNN and different use cases, with heritage and street views materials.

 Full instructions: see [week 2](week2/README.md).